Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • If the language of instruction in your undergraduate program was neither English nor French, you will have to take both language proficiency tests (English and French).

-These compulsory tests are administered by the University of Ottawa’s OLBI.
+This mandatory test is administered by the University of Ottawa’s OLBI.
 You do not have to enter your scores in the “Test Results” section of the ORPAS application.
 It may be left blank.

 Other standardized language tests (e.g., TOEFL, IELTS, DELF, DALF) and prior education (e.g., French immersion) cannot be used in lieu of the language requirements stated above.